Fredchiu/FaceRecognition/README.md

 5. sklearn - there is a very convinent library with kNN, or you can just write your own kNN
 5. mvnc (Intel Movidius Neural Compute Stick Library, optional)

-# Before you start
-Please download model files from (https://drive.google.com/file/d/12e5UNjSPcrqVvaNa1ZQrxmRoCKqPzhl8/view?usp=sharing)

-Because there is a 25mb upload limitation, please unzip the models.zip and put models folder under FaceRecognition folder

-## Lets see the code!!
+# Lets see the code!!
 All functions/interface are packaged in "realtime_face_multiface_tk.py"
 I know this coding style is not good, but it just a small side-project for myself